abdelaha/juanitorduz.github.io/content/r_circle_fit.md

 Summary: We explore how to include an R notebook into a pelican post.
 As an example, we describe how to fit a circle onto a cloud of points.
 ---

 In view of the [R Kernel Jupyter Notebook](https://juanitorduz.github.io/rkernel.html) post, I wanted to explore how to include an [R Notebook](https://bookdown.org/yihui/rmarkdown/notebook.html) directly into [Pelican](https://blog.getpelican.com).
-Fortunately, I found a great [post](http://michaeltoth.me/how-to-write-pelican-blog-posts-using-rmarkdown-knitr-20.html) where an R function is provided to render the R Notebook into Pelican format.
+Fortunately, I found a great [post](http://michaeltoth.me/how-to-write-pelican-blog-posts-using-rmarkdown-knitr-20.html) where an R function is provided in order to render R Notebooks into Pelican format.
 Works great!

-To play around with it, I wrote a simple R notebook which fits a circle into a cloud of points.
+To play around with it, I wrote a simple R notebook which fits a circle to a cloud of points.

 # Prepare the Notebook